shanesmith/bash-sneak/README.md

 $ echo "99 bottles of |beer on the wall, 99 bottles of beer, take one down..."
                       ^

-# Now to redo the sneak but in the forwards direction press Ctrl-Y Ctrl-Y
+# Now to redo the sneak but in the forwards direction press Ctrl-G Ctrl-G
 $ echo "99 bottles of beer on the wall, 99 bottles of |beer, take one down..."
                                                       ^
 ```